WSU-CptS-322-Fall-2023/termproject-cougcoders/documents/DesignDocument.md

 * Faculty Registration - Used by faculty to register an account, will render the faculty_registration form used by the faculty model.

-* Profile - Used by students and faculty to view informatino about their account, will render the profile form used to edit the profile.
+* Profile - Used by students and faculty to view information about their account, will render the profile form used to edit the profile.
+Will have different attributes based on user type.
+This view may be split into two different views if the profile route is split based on user-type eg. (faculty_profile, student_profile).

 * Application - Used by students and faculty members to view information about an application to a research position, will render the application_edit form to edit the application's status.

 <!-- (***in iteration-2***) Revise your page list and descriptions and include any additional pages that you will include in your view.
 In iteration-2, you will be deducted points if your view description is still superficial and doesn't list and explain all pages of your application. -->